-- The Company has performed a review of key IT process controls, enhanced the control design and is in the process of executing full testing on the IT environment. - The Company has engaged external resources to assist management in our control design assessment and execution.
-As of June 30, 2019, we have completed our risk assessment and control design for the Company and are in the process of executing full testing of the control environment.
+- The Company has performed a review of key IT process controls and enhanced the control design.
+The IT control environment was tested in the second quarter and management action plans were developed and incorporated into our current periods control procedures. - The Company has engaged external resources to assist management in our control design assessment and execution.